‘I need to earn your trust’: McKee talks COVID-19, education in first solo appearance as incoming governor

 It remains unclear when exactly McKee will take over the state’s top job, as Raimondo must first earn U.S. Senate confirmation, but he’s hoping it could happen by mid-February.
 (Others have said it could be in March or April.)
 But McKee stressed that there’s still a lot to figure out, as he works to get up to speed on a COVID-19 response strategy that he’s mostly been shut out of until now.

-The relationship between McKee and Raimondo has been fraught in recent months, as McKee has complained publicly about not being involved enough in the response effort.
-McKee has said he plans to keep the governor’s COVID-19 response team intact and doesn’t envision “major turnover” in cabinet positions.
+The relationship between McKee and Raimondo has been fraught in recent months, with McKee complaining publicly about not being involved enough in the response effort.
+McKee said he plans to keep the governor’s COVID-19 response team intact and doesn’t envision “major turnover” in other cabinet positions, though he declined to comment on any specific personnel decisions yet.

 “I believe the local district should get the information that they should be getting, making decisions and the state should be doing everything they can to support those decisions,” McKee said.